dendronhq/dendron-site/vault/dendron.guides.workflows.scripts.md

 ## Solution

-Currently (2020.09.24), Dendron's convention for any file that is not markdown is to keep it under an assets folder in your vault.
+Currently (2020.09.24), Dendron's convention for any file that is not Markdown is to keep it under an assets folder in your vault.

 ```
 .